 \section{Introduction}

 In differential topology, an orientation of a vector bundle is an orientation of each fiber which is compatible with the topology of the base space.
 In homotopy theory, an orientation is expressed as a Thom class in the ordinary cohomology with $\ZZ$-coefficients of its Thom space.
-The concept of Thom class extends to extraordinary cohomology theories: For any ring spectrum $\mr{R}$, an $\mr{R}$-Thom class is a cohomology class in the $\mr{R}$-cohomology of the Thom space $\upxi$
+The concept of Thom class extends to extraordinary cohomology theories: For any ring spectrum $\mr{R}$, an $\mr{R}$-Thom class of a vector bundle $\upxi$ is a cohomology class in the $\mr{R}$-cohomology of its Thom space

-such that its restriction to the Thom space over any point is a unit in the homotopy group of $\mr{R}$.
-This idea led to many interesting ideas and results, which are now foundational in homotopy theory and its application to geometry.
+such that its restriction to the Thom space over any point is a unit in the homotopy groups of $\mr{R}$.
+This definition led to many interesting ideas and results, which are now foundational in homotopy theory and its application to geometry.